 - 1. RESOLVE not to proceed with draft Local Planning Policy 35 Hatch Court Industrial Precinct. - 2.
-NOTE the Chief Executive officer will write to all landowners within the precinct and submitters advising them of the above resolution and thanking them for their submissions. - RESOLVE to initiate the preparation of a Local Structure Plan, Development Contribution Plan, and Design Guidelines for the Hatch Court Light Industrial area and the land on the south-east side of Stirling Crescent which does not have a Local Structure Plan to coordinate and guide development. - 4.
-ENSURE, concurrently with point no 3 above (with the exception of Design Guidelines which is subject to statutory consultation), there is effective engagement with landowners within the affected area.
+NOTE the City will write to all landowners within the precinct and submitters advising them of the above resolution and thanking them for their submissions. - 3.
+RESOLVE to initiate the preparation of a Local Structure Plan, Development Contribution Plan, and Design Guidelines for the Hatch Court Light Industrial area and the land on the south-east side of Stirling Crescent which does not have a Local Structure Plan to coordinate and guide development. - 4.
+ENSURE concurrently with the above point no 3, the City (with the exception of Design Guidelines which is subject to statutory consultation), engages with landowners within the affected area.
 Engagement must include: - a) An opportunity to provide submissions; and - b) An invite to an information session. - 5.
-REQUEST the Chief Executive Officer prepare a business case or project plan ahead of the commencement of a Local Structure Plan, Development Contribution Plan, and Design Guidelines for the Hatch Court Light Industrial area which would be funded through the City of Kalamunda's annual budget process.
+REQUEST the City prepare a business case or project plan ahead of the commencement of a Local Structure Plan, Development Contribution Plan, and Design Guidelines for the Hatch Court Light Industrial area which would be funded through the City's annual budget process.